-Students are required to complete general education, biology and chemistry courses prior to being eligible to register for any MLT course.
+The total time required to complete the degree is typically seven college quarters, three quarters of academics and four quarters of MLT.
+Students are required to complete all general education, biology and chemistry courses prior to being eligible to register for any MLT course.
 These are listed in the degree plan.
-The total time required to complete the degree is typically five college quarters.
 The MLT specific courses are taken over four quarters.
 Once admitted, all MLT courses must be taken in the prescribed sequence to progress through the Program.